Bill13579/beltout/README.md

 ```
 Versions of dependencies are pinned in `pyproject.toml` to ensure consistency.
 You can modify the code or dependencies in this installation mode, unlike with the pip installation.

-Once that is done, go to Huggingface to download a checkpoint for each model and place it inside `checkpoints`.
+Once that is done, go to [the repo on Huggingface](https://huggingface.co/Bill13579/beltout/tree/main/checkpoints) to download a checkpoint for each model and place it inside `checkpoints`.
 After which you can do:

 ```shell
 python run.py